Monday, February 22, 2010

 20 Austria

-A: For a song that only got through because the winner was disqualified, this isn’t at all bad.
+A: For something that only got through because the winner was disqualified, this isn’t at all bad.
 The string intro promises more than it will ever be able to deliver in a song produced in the shadow of the ’80s, and perhaps is just a concession to the orchestra that will be presenting it.
 Simone’s vocals are a bit ‘waaaaaagh’ at times, but all in all this is a decent effort from the Austrians.
-Nice ending.
+Nice ending, too.

 21 Cyprus